soniox/speech-to-text-web/README.md

 ### `stop()` vs `cancel()`

 The key difference is that `stop()` gracefully waits for the server to process all buffered audio and send back final results.
-In contrast, `cancel()` terminates the transcription immediately without waiting.
+In contrast, `cancel()` terminates the session immediately without waiting.

 For example, when a user clicks a "Stop Recording" button, you should call `stop()`.
-If you need to discard the transcription immediately (e.g., when a component unmounts in a web framework), call `cancel()`.
+If you need to discard the session immediately (e.g., when a component unmounts in a web framework), call `cancel()`.

 ### Buffering and temporary API keys